-Dr. Malcolm DeCamp is the Fowler McCormick Professor of Surgery in the Feinberg School of Medicine at Northwestern University and Chief of the Division of Thoracic Surgery at Northwestern Memorial Hospital.
-He also holds a joint appointment as Professor of Pulmonary Medicine.
+Dr. Malcolm DeCamp is the Fowler McCormick Professor of Surgery in the Feinberg School of Medicine at Northwestern University and chief of the Division of Thoracic Surgery at Northwestern Memorial Hospital.
+He also holds a joint appointment as professor of pulmonary medicine.
 His clinical efforts are centered on thoracic oncology, a field dominated by lung cancer.
-Additionally, one third of his clinical practice is devoted to interventions for advanced lung disease including lung transplantation and lung volume reduction surgery (LVRS).
+Additionally, one-third of his clinical practice is devoted to interventions for advanced lung disease including lung transplantation and lung volume reduction surgery (LVRS).

 His research revolves around risk assessment and reduction of risk for pulmonary resection as well as identification of biomarkers predictive of outcome following lung resection for cancer.
-He has been an active participant and leader in the NCI-sponsored cooperative oncology process (CALGB, SWOG, ECOG and ACOSOG) and served as site PI and on the steering committee of the NHLBI/CMS-sponsored National Emphysema Treatment Trial (NETT) from 1999 to 2013.
+He has been an active participant and leader in the NCI-sponsored cooperative oncology process (CALGB, SWOG, ECOG and ACOSOG) and served as site principal investigator and on the steering committee of the NHLBI/CMS-sponsored National Emphysema Treatment Trial (NETT) from 1999 to 2013.

-DeCamp received his medical degree summa cum laude from the University of Louisville School of Medicine in Louisville, Kentucky in 1983, where he was a member of Alpha Omega Alpha and the Phi Kappa Phi Honor Society.
-His general, cardiovascular and thoracic surgical training were all completed in at Brigham and Women's Hospital in Boston where he also served as an American Cancer Society Clinical Fellow.
+Dr. DeCamp received his medical degree summa cum laude from the University of Louisville School of Medicine in Louisville, Kentucky in 1983, where he was a member of Alpha Omega Alpha and the Phi Kappa Phi Honor Society.
+His general, cardiovascular and thoracic surgical training were all completed in at Brigham and Women's Hospital in Boston, where he also served as an American Cancer Society Clinical Fellow.